signalfx/signalfx-agent/docs/monitors/vmem.md

 ## Overview

-Collects information about the virtual memory subsystem of the kernel.
+Collects information specific to the virtual memory subsystem of the kernel.
+For general memory statistics, see the [memory monitor](./memory.md).

 On Linux hosts, this monitor relies on the `/proc` filesystem.
 If the underlying host's `/proc` file system is mounted somewhere other than